fivetran/dbt_tiktok_ads/README.md

 ```

 ## Step 3: Define database and schema variables
 By default, this package will look for your TikTok Ads data in the `tiktok_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
-If this is not where your TikTok Ads data is, please add the following configuration to your
+If this is not where your TikTok Ads data is, you would add the following configuration to your root `dbt_project.yml` file with your custom database and schema names:
-`dbt_project.yml` file:

 ```yml
 # dbt_project.yml